ghobadian/thesis_defense_time_schedular/README.md

 # Thesis Defense Time Scheduler System

+The projects frontend can be found at [https://github.com/ghobadian/thesis_defense_time_schedular_frontend/]

 A comprehensive web-based system for managing thesis defense scheduling in academic institutions.
 The system facilitates the entire workflow from thesis form submission to defense meeting scheduling, involving students, professors, admins, and department managers.

 ## Table of Contents